jamestaddadcox/jamestaddadcox/README.md

 I see coding as an artisan craft—like writing, it involves creativity, flexibility, and close attention to detail, and is a process at the end of which one has the satisfaction of having made something.

+Homepage, coded in Vue.js & hosted at GitHub Pages: <a href="https://jamestaddadcox.com/" target="_blank">jamestaddadcox.com</a>

 ---

 ### Skills